Once

 growing catalogue selling at less than half of what is considered 'normal' LP

-resulted in 'The Flagstad Manuscript'.
-Other books of his hand are:
+Kirsten Flagstad which resulted in 'The Flagstad Manuscript'.
+Other books of his

-and 'The Analytical Concert Guide' (Doubleday), and he was the co-author, with
+to Prokofiev' (1969) and 'The Analytical Concert Guide' (Doubleday).
+He was also

 R-199-126 Kreisler Encores played by violinist Michèle Auclair and pianist